sophiabrandt/udemy-train-in-data/README.md

 ## License

 Distributed under the BSD-3-Clause License.
 See [`LICENSE`](LICENSE.txt) for more information.
-Original code by Soledad Galli.
+Original code by Soledad Galli & Christopher Samiullah.
 Original Docker setup by Binal Patel.

 <!-- CONTACT -->